kitschpatrol/yanki-obsidian/README.md

 More note types, more problems.

-Yanki _only_ supports turning Markdown into the "Basic", "Basic (and reversed card)", "Basic (type in the answer)", and "Cloze" note types that ship as defaults in the Anki App.
+Yanki _only_ supports turning Markdown into the "Basic", "Basic (and reversed card with extra)", "Basic (type in the answer)", and "Cloze" note types that ship as defaults in the Anki App.

 ### Infer Anki note type from Markdown structure